SAAKSHI2/Sudoku_Solver/README.md

 # Sudoku_Solver
 About the project :

-Sudoku is a logic-based number placement puzzle game.
+ - Sudoku is a logic-based number placement puzzle game.
 The objective is to fill a nine-by-nine (9x9) grid with digits (1-9) such that each row, column and 3x3 section          contain number 1 to 9 without repetition.

-This project is a Sudoku Solver that solves almost any sudoku puzzle.
+ - This project is a Sudoku Solver that solves almost any sudoku puzzle.
 The user input a partially filled 9x9 sudoku, empty space in the grid is represented by 0 and the        program gives the solved sudoku as output.

-This project uses backtracking and recursion.
+ -This project uses backtracking and recursion.

 Programming Language used :

- C++
+  - C++

 Functions in the program :